Jay-Bhakta/Cybersecurity-Labs/README.md

 ## How to Use This Repository
 - Navigate to the appropriate folder to view the labs for each course.
-- Each lab contains a PDF file with the lab instructions and any associated code or configurations.
+- Each lab contains a PDF or Word Doc file.

 ## Contact